Many investment objectives

-Covered calls can be used to pursue a range of investment objectives such as selling stocks at target prices, bringing in extra income from time to time and attempting to generate consistent income with a regular program of buying stocks and selling calls.
+Covered calls can be used to pursue a range of investment objectives, such as selling stocks at target prices, generating extra income from time to time, and attempting to generate consistent income with a regular program of buying stocks and selling calls.

-However it is used, the covered call strategy requires planning ahead.
+However it is used, the covered call strategy requires planning redundant.
 Objectives should be established before a covered call is sold.
-Also, “what-if?” scenarios should be considered so that an investor will know what to do if the stock rises or falls more than expected when the covered call position is established.
+Also, what-if? scenarios should be considered so that an investor will know what to do if the stock rises or falls more than expected when the covered call position is established.